|

 the consideration of the various time periods, the KST is able to react

 quicker to price moves.
+Watch for

 bullish and bearish momentum signals in the KST indicator.
 When the KST